HEY THERE DELILAH ON ONE ACOUSTIC GUITAR

-In the video lesson, you’ll see how the song is played from beginning to end, including all the chords the clever bass line.
+In the video lessons, you’ll see how the song is played from beginning to end, including all the chords and the clever bass line.

-‘Hey There Delilah’ is in the key of D so the chords don’t look like your average song at a first glance.
-Still, the verse chords are I, III, VI, IV and V. The progression looks like this when translated to the key of D:
+‘Hey There Delilah’s verse chords contain I, III, VI, IV and V. The progression looks like this in the key of D: